react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

   - `float` - Render a single header that stays at the top and animates as screens are changed.
 This is a common pattern on iOS.
   - `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.
   - `none` - No header will be rendered.
-- `headerStyleInterpolator` - Use this prop to override the default  Custom header style interpolator when transitioning
+- `headerStyleInterpolator` - Use this prop to override the default header style interpolator when transitioning
 - `cardStyle` - Use this prop to override or extend the default style for an individual card in stack.
 - `onTransitionStart` - Function to be invoked when the card transition animation is about to start.
 - `onTransitionEnd` - Function to be invoked once the card transition animation completes.